 Thank you for reading this far!
 We hope we've provided you with a sense of what life is like in our family and that you might consider us as adoptive parents for your baby.
 Please call, text, or email to learn more about us - we would love to learn more about you too!

-We live in a suburban neighborhood on Long Island in an award-winning school district.
-Our home is located on a quiet, family-friendly block within walking distance to a park, playground and sports fields, and just a short drive to the beach.
-We're also not far from New York City, where the museums, parks, and Broadway shows present amazing cultural and educational opportunities for children.
+We live in a family-friendly neighborhood on Long Island in an award-winning school district.
+There is a park, playground and sports fields in walking distance, and the beach is just a few minutes away.
+We're also not far from New York City with all of its museums, parks, and Broadway shows.

 Our home has 4 large bedrooms so your child would have his/her own room.
 Many rooms in our house are filled with toys (especially Paw Patrol, Legos and matchbox cars), art supplies, and games that we play together as a family.
 We also have a piano that Jackson and Artie are learning to play.
 Our favorite part of our home is the large, fenced-in backyard where we enjoy swimming in the pool, relaxing family barbecues, and outdoor movie nights.

-Kelly is a great friend, and maintains many close friendships of over 25 years - I love how she has blended her circle of friends with my friends to become "our friends".
+Kelly is a great friend, and I love how she has blended her circle of friends with my friends to become "our friends."
 She is the person everyone turns to for advice because somehow she always knows what to say.
 Without thinking twice, Kelly will put everyone else first to try to make their day special or a little easier.

-Kelly is an amazing mom to our son, Jackson.
+Most of all, Kelly is an amazing mom to our son, Jackson.
 She is patient, loving, and gentle - exactly how I knew she would be.
 When Jackson arrived, Kelly always knew what to do, from kissing boo-boos to making sure he eats all of his vegetables.
 Kelly helps Jackson's imagination soar with playtime and keeps him grounded with an understanding of right and wrong.
-She works part-time to have more time for sharing life's simple moments with him, like going to the library and the park, cooking dinner together, reading books, and taking walks through our neighborhood.
+She works part-time (and usually from home) to have more time for sharing life's simple moments with him, like going to the library and the park, cooking dinner together, reading books, and taking walks through our neighborhood.
 Kelly can't wait until she can share these and other special moments with another child.

 A few of Kelly's Favorite Things: